Updated June 2, 2023

 - The first step is to make sure that the worksheet is unprotected.

-- To check the same, go to the Review tab in the Excel ribbon.
+- Go to the Review tab in the Excel ribbon to check the same.

-- If you find the Protect Sheet button in the toolbar then it means the worksheet is not protected.
-In that case, you can directly start the steps to hide the formula from here on.
+- If you find the Protect Sheet button in the toolbar, then it means the worksheet is not protected.
+In that case, you can directly start the steps to hide the formula.

-- If you find the Unprotect Sheet button in the toolbar then it means the worksheet is protected.
-Click on the same and make the sheet unprotected by typing the correct password.
+- If you find the Unprotect Sheet button in the toolbar, then it means the worksheet is protected.
+Click on the same and unprotect the sheet by typing the correct password.

-- As per the in-built feature of MS Excel, by default, the formula of the active cell appears in the formula bar.
+- As per the in-built feature of MS Excel, by default, the active cell formula appears in the formula bar.

-- To hide the excel formula, select the range of cells for which the formula is needed to be hidden.
+- To hide the Excel formula, you need to select the range of cells for which you want to hide the formula.